xebiarohan/Javascript/2_Basics.md

         example let a;
     - null: not a default value but we can set a variable to null example let a = null;
-    - NaN (Not a number): It is kind of an error when we are compting some number and user some non number value example 3 * 'hello'      // NaN
+    - NaN (Not a number): It is kind of an error when we are computing some number and with some non number value example 3 * 'hello'      // NaN

 17. typeof is used to check the type of a variable